Code-Institute-Submissions/Project3-7/README.md

 **Existing and New fans.**

+* Users should be able to search recipes based on recipe name.
+* Users should be able to search recipes based on counrty of orgin.
-* Users should be able to search recipes based on meal type..
+* Users should be able to search recipes based on meal type.
 * Users should be able to search based on ingredents.
 * Users should be able to search, discounting any recipes with certain allgerns
 * Users should be able to add there own recipes